 Upon publishing its Interpretation Policy on January 6, 2015, the CNSC asked stakeholders to provide feedback on its current interpretation practices.
 The comments received indicate that stakeholders are satisfied that the CNSC has timely, useful mechanisms for clarifying its regulatory expectations or requirements.
 Licensees consider it important that the CNSC continue to communicate on an ongoing basis and to provide timely information when changing regulatory requirements.

-As part of the CNSC’s ongoing effort to improve its stakeholder engagement, clarity and overall interpretation practices, the following improvement initiatives have been identified.
-An update on the outcomes of these initiatives will be available by March 31, 2017.
+As part of the CNSC’s ongoing effort to improve its stakeholder engagement, clarity and overall interpretation practices, the following improvement initiatives were identified in 2015.
+The table below includes updates on the status of these improvement priorities.

 The CNSC’s Regulatory Framework Plan lists the regulations and regulatory documents that it plans to develop or amend.